Don't Tell Me What To Do, Just Send Money: The Essential Parenting Guide to the College Years

 Authors: Barbara M. Newman and Philip R. Newman

-Most parents want to give their children the freedom to grow, while still allowing them to use the parental safety net.
+Most parents and families want to give their students the freedom to grow, while still allowing them to use the parental safety net.
 It’s a balancing act.
-We’ve gathered some useful words of advice from our Roosevelt Fellows, Brandeis' undergraduate peer academic advisors, on how best to achieve that balance and how you, as a parent, can be most helpful in the area of academic support for your son or daughter.
+We’ve gathered some useful words of advice from our Roosevelt Fellows, Brandeis' undergraduate peer academic advisors, on how best to achieve that balance and how parents and families can be most helpful in the area of academic support for students.

 - Issues with Academic Difficulty…

-Your son or daughter may encounter challenges in their new academic environment.
+Your student may encounter challenges in their new academic environment.
 Encourage them to take responsibility for meeting these new challenges and expectations by seeking out assistance.
 Encourage them to use the many advising resources available, including meeting with their Class Advisor in the Office of Academic Services, their Faculty Advisor, or the Roosevelt Fellows (peer mentors).
-If your son or daughter is having difficulty in a particular class, you may want to ask if they have talked to their Professor or TA.
+If your student is having difficulty in a particular class, you may want to ask if they have talked to their Professor or TA.
 You can also encourage them to check out the academic support services available, like the Writing Center or the Brandeis Undergraduate Group Study (B.U.G.S.) program.

 - Adjustment Between High School and College…